KarlaLG91/mk-cn.MOPS/README.md

 -**BAM**: Binary Alignment Map

+-**BED**: Browser Extensible Data

 -**CNVs**: Copy Number Variations

 ## About mk-alignment

 **Objective:**

 This module detects CNVs from sorted BAM files using the cn.MOPS algorithms.
-The module used read depth approach to estimate CNVs in multiple sample simultaneously.
+The module uses read depth approach to estimate CNVs in multiple sample simultaneously.

 ## Module description

 [The cn.MOPS algorithm](https://bioconductor.riken.jp/packages/3.0/bioc/html/cn.mops.html) works by converting files in BAM format [1] into read count matrices or genomic ranges objects, which are then the input objects.
+Said genomic ranges are stablished using a BED format file [2].

 cn.mops models the depths of coverage across samples at each genomic position.
 Thus, preventing read count biases across the chromosomes.
 It applies a mixture of Poisson model that is able to differentiate between variations caused by copy number and variations caused by noise.
 Since a mixture of Poisson model is created for each genomic position, there is no interference in the results due to read count biases across the entire chromosome.
 Furthermore, a Bayesian approach is used to determine integer copy numbers based on read variations across samples based on its mixture components.
 The model set a constant copy number of 2 for all samples and uses the lineal relation between copy numbers and read counts to elucidate any trend that moves further away from the posterior probability expected.
 The Poisson distribution accounts for background noise and the model assumes that read counts in a segment are similarly distributed across all samples.
 A CNV is called when there is a deviation across samples  in a number of consecutive segments along a chromosome.
-[2]
+[3]

 This tool converted each input BAM file into read count matrices for each sample and the targeted regions needed to be specified using a bait file.
 Consequently, the program partitioned the genome into segments and consider the read counts at a segment to build a model across all samples.